michael-cheney1/Kali-DevOps-Build/README.md

 ### TLDR

 Run ansible, get all packages, repositories and configurations required to make the console pretty.
-Also get a nice script to load tmux with a nice template for playing CTFs.
+Also get a script to load tmux with a nice template for playing CTFs.

 ### Summary